 And it stayed there for over a week even though I painted daily.
 I am serious.
 Every single night when I reported my numbers, I had eleven doors.

 “Peggy, you must be miscounting or are you repainting them, and they all look the same, so you think you aren’t getting anywhere?”

 “Hell, I don’t know.
 All I know is there are ELEVEN!”

 After three days of living in my own version of Groundhog Day, I needed to regroup.
 Exhausted from long, long hours working and caring for the new yard of five trees and about 30 plants, which I also thought was “brilliant” to create, I went on a mission with my paintbrush.
 On the corners of each door, I put a swipe of the new paint color.
 During the daylight hours, I could see the difference.
 At night, not so much.
 Yet I went to bed confident I would be able to detect the exact number of remaining doors I needed to paint the next day.

 I started roaming around the house, hanging doors.
-Ninety five percent of them ended up in the wrong locations.
-You see, though not a virgin to this reno world, I didn’t mark the doors when I pulled them off and not all of them are the same size.
+Ninety-five percent of them ended up in the wrong locations.
+You see, though I am not a virgin to this reno world, I didn’t mark the doors when I pulled them off and not all of them were the same size.
 Duh.
 Seriously, what was I thinking?
 To find the rainbow in this mess, at least I got in a good workout.

 Finally, after a week of this…yes, a week, I did what no one else would ever do.
 I began repainting the 11 in question.

 I am down to five.
 Five doors are recognizably different in the lineup.